lurbas/ViperArchitectureExample/README.md

 # Search
 viper architecture example

 This is example of application build with VIPER architecture.
-It's build on top of sockeqwe's [Mosby](https://github.com/sockeqwe/mosby).
+It's built on top of sockeqwe's [Mosby](https://github.com/sockeqwe/mosby).

 ### Diagram